 In 1993, Polly Klaas was kidnapped and murdered in Petaluma, California.
-Upon hearing the news of Amber Hagerman's abduction, her father contacted Marc Klaas, Polly's father, for support and guidance.
+After Amber Hagerman was kidnapped, her father, Richard, contacted Marc Klaas, Polly's father.

 On January 17, 1996, Amber Rene Hagerman, the namesake of the Amber Alert system, was found murdered after being abducted.

-In June 1996, Amber Hagerman's mother, Donna Williams, testified before the United States Congress, urging legislators to create a nationwide registry of sex offenders, leading to Congressman Martin Frost proposing an "Amber Hagerman Child Protection Act".
+In June 1996, Donna Williams testified in front of the United States Congress, requesting the creation of a nationwide registry of sex offenders.
+Representative Martin Frost proposed an "Amber Hagerman Child Protection Act."

 In 1998, the Child Alert Foundation created the first fully automated Alert Notification System (ANS) to notify communities when a child was reported missing or abducted.
-Alerts were distributed to radio stations, television stations, law enforcement, newspapers, and support organizations via pagers, faxes, emails, and cell phones, and posted on the Internet.
+The alerts were sent to radio and television stations, law enforcement, newspapers and local organizations.

-In October 2000, the United States House of Representatives adopted H.Res.605, which encouraged communities nationwide to implement the Amber Plan.
+In October 2000, the United States House of Representatives adopted H.Res.605, encouraging communities to implement the Amber Plan.

-In October 2001, the National Center for Missing and Exploited Children launched a campaign to have Amber alert systems established nationwide, reversing its initial decision in February 1996 not to participate in the program.
+In October 2001, the National Center for Missing and Exploited Children launched a campaign to have Amber alert systems established nationwide.

 In February 2002, the Federal Communications Commission officially endorsed the Amber Alert system.

-On July 24, 2002, California established an Amber alert system following the kidnapping and murder of Samantha Runnion.
+On July 24, 2002, California established an Amber Alert system, prompted by the kidnapping and murder of Samantha Runnion.
 In its first month, California issued 13 Amber alerts, with 12 children recovered safely.

 By September 2002, 26 states had established Amber alert systems that covered all or parts of the state.

-In Los Angeles, in October 2002, an Amber alert displayed on area freeway signs caused significant traffic congestion, leading the California Highway Patrol to limit their display during rush hour.
+In October 2002, an Amber alert issued in Los Angeles that was displayed on area freeway signs caused significant traffic congestion.

-In November 2002, America Online (AOL) began offering a service allowing people to sign up to receive Amber alert notifications via computer, pager, or cell phone, targeted to specific geographic regions based on ZIP Code.
+In November 2002, America Online began offering digital Amber alerts, allowing people to sign up to receive notifications via computer, pager, or cell phone by entering their ZIP Code.

-Following the automation of the Amber alert with ANS technology, the National Center for Missing and Exploited Children (NCMEC) expanded its role in 2002 to promote the Amber alert.
+In 2002, the National Center for Missing and Exploited Children (NCMEC) expanded its role to promote the Amber alert system.

-In April 2003, a bill related to the Amber Alert system became law in the United States.
+In April 2003, a bill related to the Amber Alert system became law.

-In May 2005, the Australian state of Queensland implemented a version of the Amber alert system.
+In May 2005, the Australian state of Queensland implemented a version of the Amber Alerts.

 By 2005, every local jurisdiction in England and Wales had its own form of alert system.

 In May 2006, the United States Postal Service issued a postage stamp commemorating Amber alerts.
-The 39-cent stamp features a drawing of a reunited mother and child.
+The 39-cent stamp features a chalk pastel drawing by artist Vivienne Flesher of a reunited mother and child, with the text "AMBER ALERT saves missing children".

 Between 2003 and 2006, a research team led by criminologist Timothy Griffin reviewed hundreds of abduction cases and found that Amber alerts had little apparent role in the eventual return of abducted children.